 2: Tools for conviviality and small is beautiful

-3: Who and how should science and technology be controlled?
+3: Who should control and how should science and technology be controlled?

 Who controls technology is crucial.

 But I also agree of course that the question already posed—what impact will new technologies have? —is of key importance.

 (I would love to take the Green Revolution as a test case.
 A whole conference on its motivation and consequences would be well worthwhile—with fact rather than more polemic!).